 We act as your investment advisor only when we have entered into a written agreement with you that describes our advisory relationship and our obligations to you.
-You also will receive a disclosure document about our advisory services that describes, among other things, our business, the services we provide, our advisory fees, our personnel, and potential conflicts between our interests and yours.
+You also will receive a disclosure document about our advisory services that describes, among other things, our business, the services we provide, our advisory fees, our personnel and potential conflicts between our interests and yours.

 Investment Advisors are governed by the Investment Advisers Act of 1940 and applicable state securities laws.
 When acting as your investment advisor, we are considered to have a fiduciary relationship with you.
-Please note that the fact that we owe fiduciary duties to you as an investment advisor does not mean we are or have accepted responsibility as a fiduciary under the Employee Retirement Income Security Act (ERISA) or the prohibited transaction provisions of the Internal Revenue Code.
+Please note that the fact that we owe fiduciary duties to you as an investment advisor does not mean we are or have accepted responsibility as a fiduciary under ERISA or the Code.